 PERSONAL DILEMMAS, TWO HEARTBREAKS DURING THE SUMMER OF LOVE AND WAR

-So back to Aug 20, 1968… Baden, Switzerland, and the news of the Soviet occupation of Czechoslovakia.
-Many people across Europe were convinced that once the Soviets consolidate they power in Czechoslovakia, Romania and Yugoslavia would be next.
-Because the leaders of both countries had supported Dubcek and his “Prague Spring.”
+So back to Aug 21, 1968… Baden, Switzerland, and the news of the Soviet occupation of Czechoslovakia.
+Many people across Europe were convinced that once the Soviets consolidate their power in Czechoslovakia, Romania and Yugoslavia would be next.
+Because the leaders of both of those communist countries had supported Dubcek and his “Prague Spring.”

 In fact, secret documents released by the British Public Record Office on Jan 8, 2000 show that, by early September 1968, Prime Minister Harold Wilson had made detailed contingency plans for military intervention in eastern Europe.
-If a ‘direct threat’ were made to Yugoslavia, the British government planned to arm Yugoslav guerrillas and send crack British Army units of the sort used during the Second World War to aid the partisans.
+If a ‘direct threat’ were made to Yugoslavia, the British government planned to arm Yugoslav guerrillas and send crack British Army units of the kind they used during the Second World War to aid the Yugoslav rebels.

 But I did not know that at the time.
 In fact, I did not know that until just a few hours ago when I started doing this research.
 What I did know is that the there was a clear and present danger of the Soviet invasions of Yugoslavia.

 My fears were confirmed when I received a letter from my parents in Yugoslavia advising me not to come home in early September as I had planned.
 They said there were reports of Russian tanks and troops massing along the Hungarian border with Yugoslavia.
 And Belgrade is just over a 100 miles from Hungary.